devsu/loopback-setup-hooks-mixins/README.md

 }
 ```

-This example is not using promises, since it looks like they are not still supported in remote hooks yet.
+This example is not using promises, since it looks like they are not supported yet for remote hooks.